HTC TyTN II: Video driver issues

 Soon after its release to market, reviewers and end users reported the TyTN II's graphical performance was below par.
 Both 2D and 3D graphics were affected, with notable symptoms being poor video playback and severely low frame-rates when running 3D applications and games.
 The hardware platform (Qualcomm 7200 chipset) suggested that the device was capable of high graphical performance, however the device was consistently outperformed by older HTC devices.

 A community of enthusiast developers investigated the cause of the poor performance and concluded that DirectDraw and Direct3D applications were running in software rendering mode only.
 No hardware acceleration was taking place, and the drivers required to take advantage of the ATI Imageon hardware appeared to be missing.

 Many users within the community were dissatisfied by the apparent omission of a video driver that would allow hardware acceleration of graphics, particularly since the device included rendering hardware which was not being used.
 In an attempt to elicit interest from developers with relevant expertise, the community began raising a bounty which could be offered to any developer (or team of developers) who could solve the problem by enabling hardware acceleration with a homebrew driver.
 A website was also established to document and publicize the problem, to pressure HTC to provide a fix, and ultimately start a class action lawsuit against the manufacturer.

-At least one developer is working to get proper driver support working at HTCClassAction.org.
-They have successfully created a driver that enables hardware acceleration under specific circumstances (everything but fullscreen).
-Right now the driver enables D3D and OpenGL ES.
-This driver does not solve any 2D drawing problems (GUI and menus).
-The driver does prove that the TyTN II based devices do in fact have functioning GPU accelerated hardware, and it is enabled.
+At least one developer at HTCClassAction.org is working on getting proper driver support.
+They have successfully created a driver that enables hardware acceleration under specific circumstances which excludes Fullscreen.
+Right now the driver enables D3D and OpenGL ES, but it does not solve any 2D drawing problems.
+The driver does prove that the TyTN II based devices do in fact have functional GPU accelerated hardware, and it is enabled.
 It is also important to note that these drivers only work on ROMs based on Windows Mobile 6.1.

 Some developers are now working to enable 2D DDI support for the Polaris, which could lead to support for the Kaiser.
 They are using files obtained from the G810 ROM(s).

 Also, some users have upgraded to the driver present in the Samsung Omnia.
 This driver also uses software rendering, but it has been properly optimized for the ARM architecture.